Midwest Sports and Interventional Spine

 Cyril Philip, MD

 Spinal stenosis is a very common condition characterized by a narrowing in your spinal canal.
 While many people develop some degree of stenosis as they age, for an unlucky few, stenosis can lead to chronic and debilitating pain.
 At Midwest Sports and Interventional Spine, experienced interventional pain management specialist Cyril Philip, MD, and his team understand the nature of spinal stenosis and how best to treat it.
-To learn more about the treatment options for spinal stenosis, call the office in Franklin, Wisconsin, or book an appointment online today.
+To learn more about the treatment options for spinal stenosis, call the offices in Franklin and Kenosha, Wisconsin, or book an appointment online today.

 Spinal Stenosis Q & A